Bandung railway station: Freight services

-Bandung station, like other major railway stations has supporting facilities and infrastructure for train operation.
-It has a passenger coach warehouse (west side of the station), locomotive warehouse (northwestern side of the station), turntable (western side of the station), reservation ticket building (northern station) and cargo area (southern part).

-Headquarters of the Operational Area 2 are located to the south of this station.
-KAI central headquarters are located further east of this station.

-Transportation
+Supporting transportation

-Train passengers who arrive on the station will find that Bandung station is easily accessible, and public transportation can be widely found in surrounding areas.
+Passengers who arrive on the station will find that Bandung station is easily accessible, and public transportation can be widely found in surrounding areas.
 Taxis can be found at the northern part of the station.
 Taxis wait in the parking lot for passenger pickup.

-Public (mass) transportation (Angkot) is more widely available with routes that carry passengers to destinations throughout the city.
+Public transportation (Angkot) is more widely available with routes that carry passengers to destinations throughout the city.
 It can be found in both the northern part or the southern part of the station.
 Besides that, Ojek (motorcycle taxi) can be found outside the station complex.